How to Mop Floors the Right Way

 One final tip: “A lot of people forget to clean the bucket and mop after use and leave them dirty for the next time they’re ready to use them—that’s a bad idea,” Hamilton says.
 Dirt and grime can dry and get stuck on the mop, making your mopping less effective the next time around.

 To clean your mop and bucket after use, Barrett suggests putting on a pair of cleaning gloves, which will keep you protected from bacteria, and thoroughly rinsing the mop and bucket with warm water in your sink or tub.
 Then, fill the bucket with water and bleach, using a solution of one gallon of water and three-quarters cup of bleach.
 Put the mop in the bucket, and let it sit for about 10 to 15 minutes.
 “Just be careful if you’re not using ammonia-based cleaning products,” Barrett cautions, “as ammonia and bleach create a dangerous and toxic gas.”
 In that case, you can substitute the bleach with vinegar.
 Finish by washing the bucket with a sponge and rinsing the mop thoroughly.
-Then give yourself a pat on the back for a job well done, and find out how often you should be cleaning your floors and everything else in your home.
+Then give yourself a pat on the back for a job well done.